 Scott D. Giles serves as the Director of Finance and the Chief Financial Officer for the Issuer.
-He is responsible for the Finance, Accounting, Treasury Management, and Lender Services and Reconciliation areas, as well as the Issuer's capital structure strategy, financing transactions, interest rate risk management, cash management, investing and insurance.
+He is responsible for the Finance, Accounting, Treasury Management, Procurement, Printing and Mail Support Services and Lender Services and Reconciliation areas, as well as the Issuer's capital structure strategy, financing transactions, interest rate risk management, cash management, investing and insurance.
 Mr. Giles previously served as the Issuer's Treasurer.
-Prior to joining the Issuer, Mr. Giles served as the Director of the Missouri Student Loan Group for the Missouri Department of Higher Education.
+Prior to joining the Issuer in 2005, Mr. Giles served as the Director of the Missouri Student Loan Group for the Missouri Department of Higher Education.
 Mr. Giles has served as a member of the Board of Directors of the National Council of Higher Education Loan Programs and as a member and Chairman of the Board for Mapping-Your-Future.
 He has also served as a commissioned bank examiner with the Federal Reserve Bank of St. Louis and as an assistant bank examiner with the Missouri Division of Finance.
 Mr. Giles holds a Bachelor of Science degree in Business Administration with an emphasis in Finance from Southeast Missouri State University and a Master of Public Administration degree from the University of Missouri-Columbia.
-Mary J. Stewart serves as the Director of Operations for the Issuer.
-She has direct oversight responsibilities for all operating units including Loan Origination, Loan Servicing, Support Services, Information Systems and Human Resources.
-Ms. Stewart holds a Bachelor of Science degree in Business Administration with a minor in Computer Science from Dana College in Blair, Nebraska.
-Ms. Stewart joined the Issuer in 1990 and has held senior management roles in various divisions within the Issuer, including most of the operational units.